Easy DIY Hair Conditioner (That Actually Works)

 The ingredients

-A basic conditioner only uses a few simple ingredients.
-The main ingredients are water, oil, an emulsifier, and a preservative.
-You can then customize those ingredients or add in other ingredients like vitamins and/or essential oils.
+A basic conditioner only uses a few simple types of ingredients: water, oil, an emulsifier, and a preservative.
+From there, you can keep it simple or customize it with things like vitamins or essential oils.

-To make a conditioner, we’ll be making a simple emulsion.
+To make a conditioner, we’re making a simple emulsion.
 It’s just like making a simple lotion.
 The main difference is the type of emulsifier used.
-In this case, we will use a cationic emulsifier, BTMS, for its conditioning properties.
+In this case, we’re using a cationic emulsifier, BTMS, which is what gives this conditioner its conditioning properties.

 What is BTMS?